The Legend of Zelda: Merchandise

 The Legend of Zelda-themed Monopoly board game was released in the United States in September 2014.
 A Clue board game in the style of The Legend of Zelda series was released in June 2017.
 A UNO-styled The Legend of Zelda game was released in February 2018, exclusively at GameStop in North America.
-A limited edition Zelda 25th anniversary 3DS was released on December 1, 2011, in Australia.
+A limited edition Zelda 25th anniversary 3DS was released in December 2011, in Australia.